LSYS/rbStata/README.md

   <p align="center"><img width="100%" src="./assets/gfy-error.png"></p>
 </details>

+Find your way back to older versions of Stata `.dta` files with `wbStata`.
 `wbStata` is a quick and dead simple CLI (command-line interface) to go way back with Stata data (`.dta`) files.
 You *do not need access to* newer `Stata` versions.